grinmax/vue-smart-pagination/README.md

 # Vue-smart-pagination
- A data pagination component that splits any data into pages and has many settings.
-All data is stored in an array and can have any value.
+ A data pagination component that splits any data into pages and has many settings. ```All data is stored in an array and can have any values.

 ## Demo
 ![img](https://github.com/grinmax/vue-smart-pagination/raw/master/src/assets/demo.jpg)